 -Current driver’s license and able to qualify for coverage under our insurance

 -Wilderness First Responder certification (required by time of employment)

 How to ApplyTo apply, please send a resume and cover letter to Megan Selvig, Program Director, at email@example.com.
-Applications will be accepted until January 31st.
+This position is open until filled.